orangese/neural-networks/README.md

 ### Cloning this repository:

-In order to clone this repository, `cd` to the target directory and run the command: `git clone https://github.com/orangese/neural-networks.git <name>`.
+In order to clone this repository, run the command: `git clone https://github.com/orangese/neural-networks.git <target_directory>`.